Skip to contents

 bw

 Bandwidth parameter.
-Default is NULL as the bandwidth is found using Persistent Homology.
+If NULL (default), the bandwidth is found using Persistent Homology.

 gpd